The Three McCay Circles,

 McCay circles, new discovery, affine transformation, geometry, Heisss, Würzburg, Germany

-Fig. 09: Steiner circumellipse and 3rd Pair of Collinear Lines
+Fig. 10: Steiner circumellipse and Further Collinear Lines

 Postscript, 19th December 2019: